josifgrabocka/neuralwarp/README.md

 A supporting website for the paper "Grabocka et al., DeepWarp: Time-Series Similarity with Deep Warping Networks"

 * We provide a direct link to one example dataset, located under folder shar
-* The code was tested on Nvidia GTX 1080 Ti GPU with the Anaconda installation of Tensorflow
+* The code was tested on Nvidia GTX 1080 Ti GPU with the Anaconda installation of Python 3 dependencies

 ## Training DeepWarp